gathering/go-archive/README.md

 To capture a new collection run this, replacing `<your url>` with the page you want to start crawling

-`docker-compose run crawler crawl --url <your url> --generateWACZ --collection my-new-collection`
+`docker-compose run --rm crawler crawl --url <your url> --generateWACZ --collection my-new-collection`

 This is essentially the same steps as [Browsertrix crawler - getting started](https://github.com/webrecorder/browsertrix-crawler#getting-started), but with our default volumes